 Community Health Infrastructure (CHI) is defined as temporary and permanent infrastructure that enables community-wide Healthy Living Practices.
-It includes environmental health elements with an underlying role that also supports community wellbeing and safety, such as water and sanitation, and temporary quarantine or isolation accommodation.
+It includes environmental health elements that support community wellbeing and safety, such as water and sanitation and temporary quarantine or isolation accommodation.

 An overview of our approach to Community Health Infrastructure, outlining the Structure and Core Principles the Design Guidelines.

 Case Study 01: Emergency Isolation on Martu Country